dustinpfister/blog_posts/_posts/linux-echo.md

 layout: post
 categories: linux
 id: 523
-updated: 2020-10-02 14:58:22
+updated: 2020-10-02 15:02:39
-version: 1.6
+version: 1.7
 ---

 So this will be a quick post on using the [Linux echo](https://en.wikipedia.org/wiki/Echo_%28command%29) command and node.js when it comes to creating shell scripts with javaScript rather than the usual Bourne Shell.
 The echo command just simply prints something to the standard output, in some cases now and then I find myself using it.
 For example just simply piping in some kind of simple test input to a CLI tools standard input I am putting together that will accept such input from something else when it comes to a read use case scenario.

 <!-- more -->

+## 1 - Some basics of the Linux echo command by itself

+So before getting into some javaScript it might be best to just start out playing around with some commands in the terminal with Linux echo by itself.
+I would say that the echo command is one of those basic commands in Linux that everyone that uses Linux, or a posix environment in general should be aware of.
+The command comes up a lot, so it pays to be familiar with many of the options ans and basic use case examples.

-## 1 - The Linux Echo command and other ways to log to the standard output with nodejs
+## 2 - The Linux Echo command and other ways to log to the standard output with nodejs

 So to just use the Linux echo command by itself in the bash shell I type echo and then the string value that is to be piped to the standard output.
 There are a few options but for the most part that is all there is to the echo command in Linux.